- Spinnaker Bay Baptist Ladies Netball Team

 The Story So Far… is an entertaining live chat show that takes an in-depth look at the impacts and influences on some of Australia’s most interesting artists as they take us on a journey through their lives.

-Turquoise Australia was first formed in 2011 when Medina and Vanessa had discussion about promoting Deaf culture, Deaf pride and language.
-They created a first Turquoise Australia event - Australian Deaf Short Film Festival which 8 short films entries were screened.
+Turquoise Australia was first formed in 2011 when Medina and Vanessa had discussion about promoting Deaf culture, Deaf pride and language. iAuslan was formed in 2010 when Medina, Stef, Paula and Mel created their first documentary film together.

 United Voice is an organisation of over 120,000 Australian workers, united by our belief in the dignity of workers and the right to fair and just treatment at work.
 We are an active union, and we are passionate about organising to win.

 Led by Music Director Richard Gill, Victorian Opera approaches its fifth birthdaywith a distinct artistic program, championing the creation of new Australian opera whilst presenting less familiar repertoire to audiences in Melbourne and across regional Victoria.